urol-e5/protocols/2020-01-01-Ash-Free-Dry-Weight-Protocol.md

 	    - If Run light is on, press once to turn off
 	    - Press Menu: screen should read 'NO PROG'
 	    - Press Up arrow: screen should read 'YES PROG'
 	    - Press Run.
 If blinking, press Run again.
+           - If for some reason the program has been erased, follow the [(Muffle Furnace Manual)](https://vdocuments.mx/isotemp-programmable-muffle-furnace-650-750-series-650-750-series-instruction-manual.html) to reset the program to run at 450°C for 4-6 h.
 Most literature uses a 6h burn period, but in preliminary tests of blastate 4h is sufficient to burn off the well dispersed (high SA of blastate in pans) residue.
 Oven also stays hot after turning off, so even at 4h (30 ramp up, 30 min ramp down + residual heat in oven…) the oven will be hot for some time.
 	*NOTE: The organic fraction will burn off at 450°C leaving only salt and inorganics behind.
 The difference between the dry weight and burned weight is the organic fraction of biomass.*
     18. Let pans cool and place in desiccator and transport to the scale.
 Avoid transporting when warm, it will cause water to adhere to pans.